taosdata/TDgpt-demo/README.md

 ### 4.2 Data Introduction

 The TDgpt-demo/demo_data directory contains three CSV files (electricity_demand.csv, wind_power.csv, ec2_failure.csv) and three SQL scripts with the same prefix, corresponding to electricity demand forecasting, wind power generation forecasting, and operation monitoring anomaly detection scenarios respectively.

+The TDgpt-demo/demo_dashboard directory contains three JSON files ( electricity_demand.json , wind_power.json , and ec2_failure.json ), each corresponding to a dashboard for a specific scenario.

 The docker-compose.yml has defined a persistent volume tdengine-data for the TDengine container.
 After the container starts, use the docker cp command to copy demo_data into the container for use.